Chigiriq/HorseDashboard/src/index.md

   <div class="card">
     <h2>Top 5 Most Races (Jockeys)</h2>
     <div class="muted" style="margin-bottom: 10px;">
       Jockeys with the highest volume of starts.
-A measure of rider talent and frequency of competition.
+A measure of rider consistency and frequency of competition.
     </div>
     ${clickablePlot({